Alexander S. Wiener: Rh factor

 Also, in conjunction with Philip Levine's separate work which helped identify the Rh factor as a major cause of erythroblastosis fetalis, or Rh disease, he was able to help solve a major cause of infant fatality.
 In 1946, Dr. Wiener created the first medical procedure to combat the problem, which he called an exchange transfusion.
 It consisted of a complete blood transfusion for the affected baby.
-The method was further refined by Harry Wallerstein, a transfusionist.
+Harry Wallerstein, a transfusionist, further refined the method.

 Since then, less extreme methods have been found to deal with erythroblastosis fetalis.
-However, at the time, the procedure was able to save over 200,000 lives.
+However, at the time, the procedure saved over 200,000 lives.

 Nomenclature and genetics

 A lot of Wiener's later work involved examining the genetics of the Rh factor.
 In the process, he became embroiled in controversy, as an alternative theory, the so-called CDE-nomenclature was proposed by Robert Russell Race and Ronald Fisher, hence also called Race-Fisher theory, which was somewhat simpler to understand.
 Although Wiener's theories on the genetics of the Rh factor have recently proven to be closer to the actual DNA structure of the genes (though the current scientific understanding combines aspects of the two theories), there are still many who have adopted the CDE notations.

 Wiener's theory is that Rh inheritance is controlled as follows:

 There is one Rh locus at which occurs one Rh gene, but this gene has multiple alleles.

 For example, one gene R1 produces one agglutinogen (antigen) Rh1 which is composed of three "factors": rh', Rh(o), and hr' '.
 The three factors are analogous to C, D, and e respectively in the CDE nomenclature.
-The d gene does not exist in Wiener's theory, and, in fact, has been proven not to exist at all.
+The d gene does not exist in Wiener's theory, and, has been proven not to exist at all.

-In fact, it has recently been proven that there are two connected genes, one of which has multiple specificities, as Wiener theorized.
-So although he was incorrect to theorize that there was only one gene involved, the principle that a single gene can have multiple alleles, a revolutionary idea at the time, has proven true.
+It has recently been proven that there are two connected genes, one of which has multiple specificities, as Wiener theorized.
+So although he was incorrect to theorize that only one gene was involved, the principle that a single gene can have multiple alleles, a revolutionary idea at the time, has proven true.